osuarezl/MIT_IDSS_DSML22_Hackathon/README.md

 ## Main Idea

 Based on exploratory analysis of the data, exploratory model testing, and previous experience; an XGBoost model was selected to solve this challenge.
-On that exploratory phase, the logic behind feature engineering/transformation was addressed.
+In that exploratory phase, the logic behind feature engineering/transformation was addressed.
 Also, other models were used to validate the relative importance of the features.

 The posted notebook will reflect these transformations and analysis-based decisions.
 However, the focus will be to show the training and hyperparameter tuning of the XGB model.
-I plan to upload the data alaysis notebook soon.
+I plan to upload the data analysis as well.